 Dr Dane Cheasley BBiolSc (hons), PhD from the Peter MacCallum Cancer Centre, Melbourne was selected as the successful applicant for the AGCF and Way in Network Postdoctoral Research Fellowship Award 2017 – AGCF’s first Postdoctoral Fellowship grant.

-Dr Cheasley currently holds a full time position at the Peter MacCallum Cancer Centre as a Postdoctoral Fellow, working on genetic and genomic studies of interval breast cancers and rare ovarian cancers.
+In 2017 Dr Cheasley currently held a full time position at the Peter MacCallum Cancer Centre as a Postdoctoral Fellow, working on genetic and genomic studies of interval breast cancers and rare ovarian cancers.
 He has also held a postdoctoral research fellowship position at the Walter and Eliza Hall Institute of Medical Research in Melbourne

 It is now known that there are multiple distinct subtypes of ovarian cancer, and each subtype has a different genetic profile.
 One of the less common subtypes is low-grade serous carcinoma, which is particularly common in young women.
 This cancer is difficult to treat because it is usually resistant to chemotherapy.
-Dr Cheasley’s research will look at the genetic profile of women with low-grade serous ovarian cancer, with a view to better understanding why the disease is resistant to chemotherapy.
-His research will also attempt to develop a new, effective gene (or targeted) therapy for the disease.
+Dr Cheasley’s research looked at the genetic profile of women with low-grade serous ovarian cancer, with a view to better understand why the disease is resistant to chemotherapy.
+His research also attempted to develop a new, effective gene (or targeted) therapy for the disease.

-Professor Ian Campbell, Head of the Cancer Genetics Laboratory at the Peter MacCallum Cancer Centre will be supervising Dr Cheasley in his research.
+Professor Ian Campbell, Head of the Cancer Genetics Laboratory at the Peter MacCallum Cancer Centre supervised Dr Cheasley in his research.
 Professor Campbell is an industry pioneer in breast and ovarian cancer genetics and geometrics and has established an international reputation for research excellence in these areas.

-You can read an update on Dr Cheasley’s research here.
+You can read the latest on Dr Cheasley’s research here.